p-marcin/java-dev-vm/docs/accessing-application-in-a-windows-browser.md

 ## :pushpin: Prerequisites

-Make sure that you start Ubuntu DEV VM with `-p 80:80` flag (like in [restart.bat](../batch-scripts/restart.bat)).
+Make sure that you start Java DEV VM with `-p 80:80` flag (like in [restart.bat](../batch-scripts/restart.bat)).
 It will map `80` host (Windows) port to `80` container port.

-If you don't use Docker/Kubernetes to deploy your application, and it runs on `80` port on Ubuntu DEV VM, you can already access it in a Windows browser (e.g. Firefox) under url: `http://localhost`
+If you don't use Docker/Kubernetes to deploy your application, and it runs on `80` port on Java DEV VM, you can already access it in a Windows browser (e.g. Firefox) under url: `http://localhost`

 Otherwise, you need additional steps mentioned in next sections.

 ## :pushpin: Docker

-If you deploy your application inside Ubuntu DEV VM using Docker, you also need to map `80` host (Ubuntu DEV VM) port to `8080` container port.
+If you deploy your application inside Java DEV VM using Docker, you also need to map `80` host (Java DEV VM) port to `8080` container port.

 Example: